philsupertramp/blog/src/posts/a-look-into-rnns.md

 Using the coupled gates will yield a model with reduced amount of parameters, which can in scale decrease the training time.

 #### Gated Recurrent Unit
-A slightly more dramatic variant of the LSTM is the Gated Recurrent Unit, short GRU, introduced by [[https://arxiv.org/pdf/1406.1078v3|Cho et al. (2014)]].
+A slightly more dramatic variant of the LSTM is the Gated Recurrent Unit, short GRU, introduced by [Cho et al. (2014)](https://arxiv.org/pdf/1406.1078v3).

 GRU combines the _forget_ and _input_ gates into a single _update_ gate.
 Apart from that it also merges the cell state with the hidden state and makes some other changes.